A representability theorem for some huge abelian categories: Quasi--locally presentable abelian categories

 \begin{example} In Theorem \ref{represent} the exactness of the functor $F:\CA\to\Ab$ (which sends coproducts into products) is an essential hypothesis.
 More precisely, the weaker requirement that $F$ sends colimits into limits is not sufficient to conclude that it is representable.
-Using an idea from \cite{MS} we may to construct a non--representable functor $F:\CA\to\Ab$, which sends colimits into limits.
-For this purpose suppose that the quasi--locally presentable category $\CA$ from the Theorem \ref{represent} is not locally presentable, that is $\CA\neq\CA_\lambda$ for every $\lambda\in\GR$.
-The fact that $\CA$ is weakly generated which is used in combination with the exactness of $F$ does't play any role in this example.
-Since $R_\lambda$ is not an equivalence, we may find an object $0\neq X_\lambda\in\CA$ such that $R_\lambda(X_\lambda)=0$, for every $\lambda\in\GR$.
+For showing this, suppose that the quasi--locally presentable category $\CA$ from the Theorem \ref{represent} is abelian (as in the motivating case of the next Section) but is not locally presentable, that is $\CA\neq\CA_\lambda$ for every $\lambda\in\GR$.
+The fact that $\CA$ is weakly generated which is used in combination with the exactness of $F$ doesn't play any role in this example.
+The exactness of $R_\lambda$ implies that $\CA_\lambda$ is equivalent to quotient category of $\CA$ modulo the Serre subcategory $\Ker R_\lambda=\{X\in\CA\mid R_\lambda(X)=0\}$.
+But $R_\lambda$ is not an equivalence, forcing $\Ker R_\lambda\neq0$.
+Consider $0\neq X_\lambda\in\CA$ such that $R_\lambda(X_\lambda)=0$, for every $\lambda\in\GR$.
 Strictly speaking we need here a version of axiom of choice which works for proper classes.
-The functor is well defined since for every $X\in\CA$ we have $X\in\CA_\kappa$ for some $\kappa\in\GR$, so $\CA(X,X_\lambda)=0$ for all $\lambda\geq\kappa$.
+As in Example \ref{locG}, we infer that the functor is well defined since for every $X\in\CA$ we have $X\in\CA_\kappa$ for some $\kappa\in\GR$, so $\CA(X,X_\lambda)=0$ for all $\lambda\geq\kappa$.
 It is easy to see that this functor does the job we claim. \end{example}